buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcRailingTypeEnum.md

 A type of railing designed to guard human or vehicle occupants from falling off a stair, ramp or landing where there is a vertical drop at the edge of such floors/landings, or to provide restraint to an errant road vehicle, installed on the central reserve of or alongside a road.

 ### BALUSTRADE
-Similar to the definitions of a guardrail except the location is at the edge of a floor, rather then a stair or ramp.
-Examples are balustrates at roof-tops or balconies, or along a bridge or on top of a retaining wall.
+Guardrail located at the edge of a floor, rather then a stair or ramp.
+Examples are balustrades at roof-tops or balconies, or along a bridge or on top of a retaining wall.

 ### FENCE
 NOTE Definition from ISO6707-1: non-load bearing vertical construction, usually lightweight, which bounds or subdivides an external area.